mariberg/serverless-contact-form-aws-terraform/README.md

 # Serverless contact form utilizing AWS and Terraform

-This project features a simple static web app created with React and Mantine UI.
-The application includes only a contact form, but any other sections could be easy added.

-The application has been deployed on AWS, and the architecture is illustrated in the diagram below.
-The frontend application is stored in an Amazon S3 bucket and is served to users through Amazon CloudFront.
+This repository hosts a simple frontend web application with a contact form, designed to run on AWS's serverless architecture.
+It leverages Amazon Simple Email Service, AWS Lambda, API Gateway, S3 and CloudFront.
+The infrastructure is provisioned and managed using Terraform, allowing you to easily deploy and maintain your serverless contact form app on AWS.

 The website includes a contact form that users can utilize.
 The data from the contact form is sent to an API Gateway, which then directs it to a Lambda function.
 The Lambda function leverages Amazon Simple Email Service to forward the contents of the contact form to the charity's administrators.

-The AWS infrastructure was provisioned using Terraform as an 'infrastructure as code' tool.

 ![diagram](assets/diagram.png)